kottans/frontend/pr-review-instructions-main-course.md

 # After finishing with a code review, do the following:

-* once the code review phase successfully finished and you have approval from one of the mentors add to your `kottans-frontend/README.md`: the header `## Name of task here`, a link to the app on GitHub Pages, a link to the task code base and
+* once the code review phase successfully finished and you have required approvals add the following to your `kottans-frontend/README.md`: the header `## Name of task here`, a link to the app on GitHub Pages, a link to the task code base and